 From project conception to occupancy, BIM can help you optimize your project’s timeline.
-Since a properly managed project makes efficient use of both manpower and material resources, this will go a long way toward reducing any detrimental impact the project could cause to the environment.
+A properly managed project makes efficient use of both workforce and material resources.
+This will go a long way toward reducing any detrimental impact the project could cause to the environment.
 A BIM system even gives you the tools to design what’s known as a net-zero building (also called a zero-energy building).
-Buildings of this type reduce their overall impact on the environment by generating at least as much power as the occupants consume.
+Net-zero buildings reduce their overall impact on the environment by generating at least as much power as the occupants consume.

 In addition to the possibility of litigation resulting from non-compliance with government regulations, there is also the potential for construction projects to experience other legal problems.
 One example of these legal concerns is the failure to comply with construction contracts.
-Building Information Modeling can be used to compare the original design specifications to actual “as-built” dimensions, reducing or eliminating the likelihood of expensive litigation.
+3D BIM Modeling can be used to compare the original design specifications to actual “as-built” dimensions, reducing or eliminating the likelihood of expensive litigation.

 The use of BIM for your construction project can save your organization money.
-Among the many ways that a BIM services firm can reduce your costs are:
+Among the many ways that a BIM services freelancer can reduce your costs are:

-Software for developing Building Information Models is widely available, but complex and detailed construction projects often require the need for additional, expensive computer systems and experienced technical staff.
+Software for developing Building Information Models is widely available, but complex construction projects often require additional, expensive computer systems and experienced technical staff.
 Individuals and smaller firms may not have the resources to fund these endeavors.
-So contracting with a BIM services firm on a project-by-project basis is can be a cost-effective solution.
+So contracting with a BIM services firm on a project-by-project basis can be a cost-effective solution.

 Building Information Modeling managers are highly skilled professionals, and expert BIM managers often command a premium salary.
 The costs add up quickly when you factor in the expense of employee benefits, additional equipment, licenses, and training.
 For some enterprises, it can make more sense to contract with a BIM services provider for your projects rather than to expand current staffing levels within your organization.

-Reputable BIM firms, like those that Cad Crowd can put you in touch with, will have the personnel with the right expertise for all the phases of your project.
+Reputable BIM firms, like those that Cad Crowd can put you in touch with reputable BIM firms.
+These firms will have the personnel with the right expertise for all the phases of your project.
 These experts will provide you with professional results, without your having to worry about the time and expense of managing additional personnel within your own organization.

 The use of BIM for your construction project can also save you and your organization time.
 Among the many ways that utilizing a 3D BIM services company improves time management are:

-In keeping with our analysis of cost savings in the preceding section, it is interesting to note that there are numerous studies that also looked at the time savings that companies using BIM have experienced.
+In keeping with our analysis of cost savings in the preceding section, numerous studies also looked at the time savings that companies using BIM have experienced.
 (Here is a link to one such study.)
-Again, every project is different, but in many cases companies using BIM have experienced better project timeline management and overall productivity gains.
+Again, every project is different, but in many cases, companies using BIM have experienced better project timeline management and overall productivity gains.

-Nowadays, most of the more powerful CAD software packages that are used to design 3D models have been significantly upgraded to handle Building Information Modeling services as well.
+Nowadays, powerful CAD software packages that are used to design 3D models have been significantly upgraded to handle Building Information Modeling services as well.
 Some of the more popular tools are: